-In June this year, Belgium and the Netherlands have signed a memorandum of understanding (MoU) for the purchase of new frigates and mine countermeasures (MCM) vessels for the navies of two countries.
+In June last year, Belgium and the Netherlands have signed a memorandum of understanding (MoU) for the purchase of new frigates and mine countermeasures (MCM) vessels for the navies of two countries.

 Belgium is taking the lead regarding the purchase of 12 mine countermeasures vessels, six of which will be for the Netherlands, and the accompanying unmanned systems.
 The Netherlands is taking the lead with respect to the purchase of the multipurpose frigates.
 As the leading party, it will enter into a contract for four frigates, two of which will be for Belgium.
 This was agreed as per an MoU for the Common Procurement of Vessels, signed between defence Ministers from Belgium & the Netherlands, on Dec.
 2016.

 The new MCM vessels will replace RNLN’s six Tripartite-class mine warfare vessels known in its service as Alkmaar-class minehunters.
 In case of the Belgian Navy, the newly acquired vessels will not only replace the six Tripartite-class minehunters but also the command and logistical support ship, Godetia (A960).